Yuri05/developer-docs/Developer-How-To's.md

 - `{ospsuite}` uses snapshots to test the behavior of plot functions.
 Read [Introduction to snapshot testing in R](https://esqlabs.github.io/intro-to-snapshot-testing/#/title-slide) for information on how to.
 - Short summary:
   - The first time a test with snapshot is executed, it creates a snapshot file that will be considered **the truth**.
-Therefore it is important to check this file for its validty.
+Therefore it is important to check this file for its validity.
   - If the behavior of the tested function changes, the test will fail, as the new output will differ from the snapshot.
   - Run `snapshot_review()` to compare the new output with the snapshot.
   - If the new behavior is correct, accept the snapshot by calling `snapshot_accept()`.